zakariaaithssain/it-certifications-pipeline/README.md

-# IT Certifications Pipeline (CompTIA changed the layout, the scraper is broken. (but still shows the old data))
+# IT Certifications Pipeline (CompTIA changed the layout, the scraper is  a lil broken. (but data is still available))

 This project scrapes, cleans, ml enforces, and plots metadata of IT certifications from providers: AWS, Microsoft, and CompTIA.